-This wonderful app also features a double exposure tool which lets you combine two images into one.
-This is a difficult effect to do on a desktop, but it’s effortless on this app.
+This excellent app also features a double exposure tool, which lets you combine two images into one.
+It’s a challenging effect to execute on a desktop, but it’s effortless on this app.

-This app is popular among smartphone photographers because it turns your device into a de facto DSLR.
+Camera + 2 is among the most popular apps on Instagram because it turns your device into a de facto DSLR.
 It has features such as Manual Mode that lets you change settings such as aperture and shutter speed.

 But how does Camera+ 2 perform when it comes to filters?
 Like its counterparts, this app offers dozens of presets to choose from.
 And just like Afterlight 2, it also lets you stack two or more filters together to create your own.

 Now it sounds like the Camera+ 2 app has all the same features that others already offer, so why use it?
 Well, what makes this option different is its user interface.
-It packs so many functions yet it is easy to navigate and use.
+It packs so many photo editing functions, yet it is easy to navigate and use.

 It’s a perfect tool to let you apply presets that either only affects to the foreground or the background.

-Canva doesn’t have as many features as the other options on this list.
-But that is a good thing especially if you don’t want to waste too much time learning how to apply filters on your phone.
+Canva edits photo.
+But it doesn’t have as many features as the other options on this list.
+But that is a good thing, especially if you don’t want to waste too much time learning how to apply filters on your phone.

-This app has a simple user interface and minimal controls.
+This app has a simple user interface and minimal controls for photo editing.
 First, it lets you choose which format you’d like to use for your photo.
-It automatically resizes images to fit anything from square Instagram posts to rectangular Instagram stories.
+It automatically resizes images for Instagram posts and even rectangular Instagram stories.

-From there you can apply filters and basic exposure adjustments.
+From there, you can apply filters and necessary exposure adjustments.
 It doesn’t have a big collection of presets.
 But at the same time, it’s not as overwhelming to use as its counterparts.